PackeTsar/checkmyip/README.md

 ###   HOW TO USE   ###
 Using the public **TelnetMyIP.com** and **SSHMyIP.com** services is pretty easy: simply connect to them with a terminal client.
 You can use a telnet client with TCP port 23 (`telnet telnetmyip.com`), or a SSH client with TCP port 22 (`ssh telnetmyip.com`).
 The SSH connection requires no authentication, but your SSH client may require you to enter a username, you can use anything you want as it gets ignored anyways(`ssh -limrootbitch telnetmyip.com`).

 To enable the use of this service as a simple API, the response to queries is formatted as a JSON document.
-See the [Using the API](#using-the-api) section.
+See the [Using the API](#using-the-api) section for information on how to leverage the API.

 -----------------------------------------